department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/birth-defects.md

 The tables below show monthly payment amounts based on the severity of the child's disability, ordered from least to most disabling.

 <h3>Vietnam and Korea Veterans’ children with spina bifida</h3>
-All rates in $ US dollars
+All rates in $ U.S. dollars

 | Disability level  | Monthly payment |
 | -- | --: |